ycm-core/YouCompleteMe/README.md

 **All of the above works with any programming language** because of the identifier-based completion engine.
-It collects all of the identifiers in the current file and other files you visit and searches them when you type (identifiers are put into per-filetype).
+It collects all of the identifiers in the current file and other files you visit and searches them when you type (identifiers are put into per-filetype groups).

 The demo also shows the semantic engine in use.
 The current semantic engine supports only C-family languages.
-When the user presses `.`, `->` or `::` while typing in insert mode, the semantic engine is triggered (it can also be triggered with a key shortcut; see the rest of the docs).
+When the user presses `.`, `->` or `::` while typing in insert mode, the semantic engine is triggered (it can also be triggered with a keyboard shortcut; see the rest of the docs).

 The last thing that you can see in the demo is YCM's integration with [Syntastic][] if you are editing a file with semantic engine support.
-As Clang compiles your file and detects warnings or errors, they will piped to Syntastic for display.
+As Clang compiles your file and detects warnings or errors, they will be piped to Syntastic for display.
 You don't need to save your file or press any keyboard shortcut to trigger this, it "just happens" in the background.

 In essence, YCM obsoletes the following Vim plugins because it has all of their features plus extra: